Revision of the package travel Directive - Adaptation to COVID-19 context

 As it announced previously in the 2020 New consumer agenda and the 2021 report on the application of the package travel Directive, the Commission will evaluate whether the Directive ensures robust and comprehensive consumer protection at all times, including insolvency protection and learnings from COVID-19.
 The evaluation will take into account relevant actions of the sustainable and smart mobility strategy.

-In light of this evaluation, the Commission may propose a revision of the Directive at the end of 2022.
+In light of this evaluation, the Commission is expected to propose a revision of the Directive at the end of 2022.
 The revision would also examine the possibility to simplify or streamline the rules and definitions regarding linked travel arrangements and their distinction from packages to make it easier for industry, consumers and enforcement authorities to establish which rules apply to a particular combination of services.

 It will examine the possibility to simplify information requirements while maintaining the same level of consumer protection, clarify certain other rules (e.g. on voluntary vouchers) and further streamline the package travel Directive with the passenger rights Regulations.

-A legislative proposal, including an impact assessment, was foreseen for Q4 2022.
+A legislative proposal, including an impact assessment, is foreseen for Q4 2023.